sunbagel/htn-backend-challenge/README.md

     "name" : "BongoDB"
 }
 ```
+Note that you can't create the same skill twice (name is unique).
+You also aren't allowed to put the same skill twice when creating a user.
+Similarly to the PUT endpoint, skills that don't already exist will be added.

 ### Skills:
 I created an endpoint used to get skills.
 You can filter them by quantity using the query: